-- a) the payment of fees or contributions (howsoever described) to the school; - b) a student's academic ability, skills or aptitude; other than in relation to: - c) admission to (a) a special school or (b) a special class insofar as it is necessary in order to ascertain whether or not the student has the category of special educational needs concerned and/or admission to an Irish language school, in accordance with the provisions of section 62(9) of the act - d) the occupation, financial status, academic ability, skills or aptitude of a student's parents; - e) a requirement that a student, or his or her parents, attend an interview, open day or other meeting as a condition of admission; - f) a student's connection to the school by virtue of a member of his or her family attending or having previously attended the school; - g) the date and time on which an application for admission was received by the school,
+- a) the payment of fees or contributions (howsoever described) to the school; - b) a student's academic ability, skills or aptitude; other than in relation to: - c) admission to (a) a special school or (b) a special class insofar as it is necessary in order to ascertain whether or not the student has the category of special educational needs concerned and/or admission to an Irish language school, in accordance with the provisions of section 62(9). - admission to an Irish language school, in accordance with the provisions of section 62(9) of the act - d) the occupation, financial status, academic ability, skills or aptitude of a student's parents; - e) a requirement that a student, or his or her parents, attend an interview, open day or other meetings as a condition of admission; - f) a student's connection to the school by virtue of a member of his or her family attending or having previously attended the school. - g) the date and time on which an application for admission was received by the school,